-Large 8" aperture.
+Large 8-inch aperture and crisp images.
 Fully automated telescope with database of over 40,000 celestial objects.
-Easy to set up and align the telescope.
+Easy to set up and align.
 Up to 480x magnification.
-Produces crisp, clear images.
 Sturdy tripod is easy to assemble and disassemble.

 The image quality probably won't satisfy experienced stargazers.